Upload data

 })

 Note: it doesn't make the file downloadable for clients: a client getDownloadURL() fails.
-This is because the underlying GC storage object is missing a Firebase-specific download token in its metadata.
+This is because the underlying Firebase-specific download token in the GC storage object's metadata is missing.

 We can store it in a database, return it to the client, or discard it and let the client SDK generates the URL on its own with getDownloadURL() (since it is now downloadable).